Hemp and Hemp-Derived CBD

 From the Greenspoon Marder Washington D.C.
 Office

 Greenspoon Marder has an expanded Washington D.C. presence and experience in the hemp and hemp-derived products space.
-We will be reporting frequently on federal regulatory and Hill developments for hemp and hemp-derived CBD.
+We will be reporting weekly on federal regulatory and Hill developments for hemp and hemp-derived CBD.

-In Washington D.C., Jessica Wasserman of Greenspoon Marder and Saphira Galoob of The Liaison Group – a wholly-owned subsidiary of the firm – are speaking with the officials at the federal agencies, the Food and Drug Administration, the US Department of Commerce, Customs and Congress on an ongoing basis seeking clarification of the issues surrounding the implementation of the hemp provisions of the 2018 Farm Bill.
+In Washington D.C., Jessica Wasserman of Greenspoon Marder and Saphira Galoob of The Liaison Group – a wholly-owned subsidiary of the firm – are speaking daily with the officials at the federal agencies (and Members of Congress and Committee staff) seeking clarification of the issues and the timeline for implementing the hemp provisions of the 2018 Farm Bill.

 In this regular blog, we will share our insights and analysis as eyes and ears in Washington.

 Guidance from the federal agencies on the new hemp provisions has been slowed by the recent government shutdown and the federal regulatory approaches are only now emerging.

 Below is some of the information we have gathered this week.